kaiosilveira/hacker-rank-challenges/_templates/README.md

 challenge output
 ```

-A good indicative that the solution looks reasonable.
+A good indication that the solution looks reasonable.

 ## Implementation benchmarking & time complexity analysis 📈

 Let's now take a look at this implementation and see how it stands from a performance point of view.
 Below, we have a code analysis and a benchmarking of the solution.

-### Code analysis 🕵🏽‍♂️
+### Time complexity 🕵🏽‍♂️

 To perform a time complexity analysis of our code, we can scan it from top to bottom, writing the big $O$ notation for each line (the code was slightly modified to allow for individual line comments):